Goagekido/480/final/readme.md

     <li>number of alternatives: 5</li></ul>
 </ul>

+<p>After building the model, we wanted to compare the model's predictions to the actual data.
+As you can see below, the model predicted that conflicts were initiated far less than the actual results.</p>
 <h5>Actual History of Conflict by Initiation vs. Prediction of History of Conflict by Initiation</h5>
 <p>Actual:</p>
 <img src="historical_conflict.PNG" style="width:128px;height:128px;">